socialvibe/truex-android-integrations/DOCS.md

 Upon receiving an ad schedule from your ad service provider, you should be able to detect whether or not true[X] is returned in any of the pods. true[X] ads should have `apiFramework` set to `VPAID` or `truex`.

-SSAI vendors differ in the way they convey information back about ad schedules to clients.
+Ad service vendors differ in the way they convey information back about ad schedules to clients.
 Certain vendors such as Verizon / Uplynk expose API’s which return details about the ad schedule in a JSON object.
 For other vendors, for instance Google DAI, the true[X] payload will be encapsulated as part of a companion payload on the returned VAST ad.
 Please work with your true[X] point of contact if you have difficulty identifying the right approach to detecting the true[X] placeholder, which will be the trigger point for the ad experience.

 Once the player reaches a true[X] placeholder, it should pause, instantiate the `TruexAdRenderer` and immediately call [`init`](#init) followed by [`start`](#start).